Two-Component Dark Matter with an SU(2) Dark Sector: Phenomenology and Constraints

 The spin-independent cross-section for this model, along with the limitations of experiments XENON1T~\cite{XENON:2018voc}, XENONnT~\cite{XENON:2023cxc} and LZ~\cite{LZ:2022lsv} are shown in Fig.~\ref{DD}.
-The results for our benchmark points, BP1($g_{D}=0.15$) and BP2($g_{D}=0.099$) are plotted.
-For BP1, the region $m_{\rho_1}\lesssim 65~\rm{GeV}$, is excluded by the direct detection experiments.
-While for BP2, the region $m_{\rho_1}\lesssim 83~\rm{GeV}$ is excluded by the LZ experiment.
+The cross-section results for our benchmark points are plotted.
+As the mass of $\rho_1$ increases, its contribution to the total relic density decreases, resulting in an overall downward trend.
+The two dips in the low-mass region arise from the Higgs-resonance region, $m_{\rho_1}\simeq m_{h_{i}}/2$.
+The dip around $500~\text{GeV}$ is caused by the resonance region of $\rho_{0}$, where the reduced relic density fraction leads to a suppression, corresponding to $m_{\rho_1}\simeq m_{\rho_0}/2$.